yunhao-qian/CIS5650-Project2-Stream-Compaction/README.md

 - Small sizes ($N \leq 2^{17}$): Runtime remains relatively flat across input sizes.
 Although slower than the CPU implementation, it is still much faster than the naive and work-efficient GPU versions, likely due to the minimal number of kernel launches.
 - Mid sizes ($2^{18} \leq N \leq 2^{23}$): Runtime unexpectedly spikes, at times even performing worse than the naive implementation.
 It seems unlikely that NVIDIA’s official library would be poorly optimized, especially since this anomaly does not appear for other people.
 I suspect the performance degradation is related to the measurement methodology: repeatedly allocating memory, copying data CPU → GPU, launching kernels, copying results GPU → CPU, and freeing memory.
 This atypical workflow may interact with the driver in unusual ways.
 This remains a hypothesis and warrants further investigation.
-- Large sizes ($N > 2^{23}$): Thrust significantly outperforms the other implementations, presumably because its internal use of shared memory and optimized access patterns scales effectively at large input sizes.
+- Large sizes ($N > 2^{23}$): Thrust significantly outperforms the naive and work-efficient GPU implementations, presumably because its internal use of shared memory and optimized access patterns scales effectively at large input sizes.

 #### Outputs of `cis5650_stream_compaction_test.exe`